Drop #33. The Madness of Vision

 Welcome back to DROPS, REINCANTAMENTO's newsletter.

-The baroque "folly of seeing" Alessandro described now manifests in drone warfare in Ukraine and Gaza, where the omniscient gaze of military technology continues to embody the deadly paradox of seeing-as-power.
-Meanwhile, what we now call "AI slop", from the embarrassing hallucinations in Trump's presidential communications to the surreal visual logic of Italian Brain Rot memes, demonstrates how our machine vision systems remain fundamentally baroque in their tendency toward illusion, distortion, and excess.
+The baroque 'folly of seeing' that I described now manifests in drone warfare in Ukraine and Gaza, where the omniscient gaze of military technology continues to embody the deadly paradox of seeing-as-power.
+Meanwhile, what we now call 'AI slop' - from the embarrassing hallucinations in Trump's presidential communications to the surreal visual logic of Italian Brain Rot memes - demonstrates how our machine vision systems remain fundamentally baroque in their tendency toward illusion, distortion, and excess

 A reminder: REINCANTAMENTO runs on voluntary work and we don’t want to hide it behind paywalls.
 You can support us by becoming a paid subscriber.
 Get 50% off forever with these options: